-Team members should be working at least a substantial time for the MBT programme.
+- Team members should be working at least a substantial time for the MBT programme.
 If many team members are working only some hours in the programme, the risk increases that the programme loses consistency and coherence, and costs will increase disproportionately given the necessary amount of indirect time.
-Furthermore, team members need to be sufficiently available for patients.

-- After each group session, there is a group reflection in which not only interventions are monitored, but also themes are carried over and linked to other sessions (see chapter X). - Each team may use intervision based on a mentalizing approach and also team supervision on a regular basis. - Team members can do other tasks, but we recommended that they do not work with too many different theoretical frameworks.
+Furthermore, not only do team members need to be sufficiently available for patients, but also need access to each others' minds for keeping their own mentalizing 'online' when faced with such circumstances that challenge this, such as acutely suicidal patients. - After each group session, there is a group reflection in which not only interventions are monitored, but also themes are carried over and linked to other sessions (see chapter X). - Each team may use interventions based on a mentalizing approach and also team supervision on a regular basis. - Team members can do other tasks, but we recommended that they do not work with too many different theoretical frameworks.
 This is to maximize treatment integrity.
 It is advised that their primary work should be in MBT.